EinfachMarwin/Example-Qt-ToDo-App/README.md

    ```
    Again, replace `<your installation path>` with the path to your CMake project directory.

 After you have made these settings, you should be able to configure and build the project using CMake.
 Follow the usual steps to build a CMake project in your development environment.
+Be aware that the first build will take some time, as vcpkg needs to download and build all the dependencies.

 ## Linux
 The instructions for building the project on Linux will be added soon.